jaffek/plotly_plot_cheetsheet/README.md

 # plotly_plot_cheetsheet
-Cheatsheet with useful charts fo data analysis and ML.
+Cheatsheet with useful charts for data analysis and ML.